Skip to main content

 response = await agent.run("What to do in Boston?").middleware(GlobalTrajectoryMiddleware())

-targetThe tool the rule applies to
+targetWhich tool the rule applies to for a given turnString

-allowedWhether the tool can be used
+allowedWhether the tool can be used for a given turn and is present in the system promptBoolean

-forcedWhether the tool must be invoked
+forcedWhether tool must be invoked on a given turnBoolean

 When requirements generate conflicting rules, the system applies this precedence: